pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

 .. note:: The password file option is only supported when pgAdmin is using libpq
     v10.0 or later to connect to the server.

+.. note:: The Password exec option is only supported when pgAdmin is run in desktop mode.

 * Click the *Save* button to save your work.
 * Click the *Close* button to exit without saving your work.